imranpollob/imranpollob/README.md

 ---

-I love to talk about side projects.
-Let's be connected on [Linkedin](https://www.linkedin.com/in/imranpollob) and have a chit-chat 💬 😃
+I love talking about side projects.
+Let's connect on [Linkedin](https://www.linkedin.com/in/imranpollob) and have a chit-chat 💬 😃